-In hypermetabolic state—in hyperthyroidism—resting energy spending increases, people lose weight, their cholesterol levels drop, brown and white fat burning increases, and a higher blood sugar appears.
+In hypermetabolic state—in hyperthyroidism—resting energy spend increases, people lose weight, their cholesterol levels drop, brown and white fat burning increases, and a higher blood sugar appears.
 These processes reverse in case of hypothyroidism.

 Technical info – how a signal of feeling cold, translates into heat generation in the body?

 As soon as the skin senses cold, blood vessels shrink, and the sympathetic nerves send signal to hypothalamus.
 This causes shivering, and the brown fat surrounding blood vessels and key organs receive signal to activate their adrenaline receptors (norepinephrine).
 This results in fat burning (lipolysis) to release heat in the body.
-Thyroid hormones and the uncoupling protein (UCP1) rapidly activate by lipolysis and the cell mitochondria oxidation results in heat generation.
+Thyroid hormones and the uncoupling protein (UCP1) rapidly activate by lipolysis and the cell mitochondria oxidation causes generation of heat.

 Have you noticed the feeling of slump after a meal?

-That’s because carbohydrate metabolism and the resulting insulin acts as a switch to activate the enzyme responsible for body heat generation.
+That’s because carbohydrate metabolism and the resulting insulin act as a switch to activate the enzyme responsible for body heat generation.

 Fasting slows down the supply of thyroid hormones to avoid any fat burning in the body—a behavior similar to hypothyroidism.

-In animals that have thyroid dysfunction—and can not properly control the process of fat burning to generate heat—continuous eating is essential to keep them warm.
+In animals that have thyroid dysfunction—or can not properly control the process of fat burning to generate heat—continuous eating is necessary to keep them warm.